 Policy on Immunisation

-- Scheduled vaccination programs will take place for students in Year 1 and Year 11 in line with SEHA guidelines.
+- Scheduled vaccination programs will take place for students in Year 1, Year 8 (females only) and Year 11 in line with SEHA guidelines.
 Consent forms will be distributed for those wishing to partake.
 This will be provided free of charge to all students in these year groups.

 - Parents are required to submit applicable vaccination documents to the School Nurse for recording purposes.
 Vaccination records must be in English or officially translated into English.

 - The School Nurse shall maintain the cumulative School Health Records on all enrolled students and enforce DoH regulations and guidelines pertaining to vaccinations.

 Policy on Referral to Health Care Provider

 - For students who require further medical interventions, the School Nurse will provide a referral notification document to the parent.

 - Information in the student’s School Health Record will not be released to third parties, except with written permission from the parents or guardians, or a directive from DoH or other ministries.

 Forms and Declarations

 The following forms/documents/declarations are required to be submitted to the School Clinic, through the Admissions Office, prior to the child’s commencement at BIS Abu Dhabi.